selfagency/rushkoff-archive-astro/src/content/2018-10-04_we_won__get_used_to_it.md

 ---
-title: We Won: Get Used to It
+title: 'We Won: Get Used to It'
-subtitle: What happens when the counterculture becomes mainstream?
-Hint: the mainstream becomes the counterculture.
+subtitle: 'What happens when the counterculture becomes mainstream?
+Hint: the mainstream becomes the counterculture.'
 date: 2018-10-04
 blurb:
 notes:
 publication: medium
 categories: [journalism]
 ---